 Bronze Leaf Begonias

 Begonias with bronze foliage are more popular than their green leaf cousins.
-They are the ones that perform best in the sunnier locations but can also be planted in the shade.
+They are the ones that perform best in the sunnier locations but can also be planted or hung in the shade.
 Their foliage darkens in the sun and can lighten up in shade.

 Green Leaf Begonias